 Who were the SUNBURST victims, and how were they compromised?

-The ultimate targets of this attack were very carefully chosen.
-Among the 18,000 customers that installed the update were US agencies including parts of the Pentagon, the Department of Homeland Security, the State Department, the Department of Energy, the National Nuclear Security Administration, and the National Treasury.
-Also included on the list of targets were FireEye, Microsoft, Cisco, Intel, and Deloitte, the California Department of State Hospitals, and Kent State University.
+The SolarWinds attack had highly selective and strategic targets.
+Among the 18,000 customers that installed the compromised update were critical U.S. agencies, including parts of the Pentagon, the Department of Homeland Security, the State Department, the Department of Energy, the National Nuclear Security Administration, and the National Treasury.
+Private companies like FireEye, Microsoft, Cisco, Intel, and Deloitte, as well as organizations like the California Department of State Hospitals and Kent State University, were also targeted.

-Unfortunately, the supply chain attack did not end here.
+Unfortunately, the supply chain attack extended beyond SolarWinds' direct customers.

-Microsoft confirmed that the attackers used vendor access to infiltrate 40 additional organizations that weren’t even SolarWinds’ customers.
-These targets included MalwareBytes, Palo Alto Networks, Mimecast, and Crowdstrike.
-In the case of Mimecast, a Mimecast-issued certificate that was used to authenticate some of the company’s products to Microsoft 365 Exchange Web Services had been compromised and used for further exploitation, allowing the attackers to intercept traffic, or possibly infiltrate customers’ Microsoft 365 Exchange Web Services, and steal private information.
+Microsoft revealed that the attackers leveraged vendor access to breach 40 additional organizations, even those without a direct relationship with SolarWinds.
+Among these were companies like MalwareBytes, Palo Alto Networks, Mimecast, and Crowdstrike.
+In Mimecast's case, a certificate issued by the company to authenticate certain products with Microsoft 365 Exchange Web Services was compromised.
+This allowed the attackers to intercept traffic or potentially access customers’ Microsoft 365 Exchange Web Services, putting sensitive data at risk of theft and further exploitation.

 Code Signing Machine Identity Management for Dummies